atomicarchitects/atomicarchitects.github.io/group-meetings.md

 title: Group Meetings
 ---

-Our group meetings are Tuesdays at 4-5 pm.
+Our group meetings are Fridays at 10-11 am.
 All meetings are in 36-428 (Haus Room) unless otherwise specified.

 <table>
     <tr>